UCLALibrary/research-tips/_posts/2010-01-09-research-abstracts.markdown

   <li> How to write an effective abstract </li>
   <li> The difference between an ineffective and effective abstract </li>
 </ul>
-<p> You can also view sample abstracts for your particular field of study and explore the various components of an abstract.
+<p class="flow-text"> You can also view sample abstracts for your particular field of study and explore the various components of an abstract.

 <center>
   <iframe class="embedbox" src="https://uclalibrary.github.io/research-tips/assets/animation/abstract-animation" width="800px" height="600px"></iframe>
 </center>